-In Dual Destinies, watching the astronaut Solomon Starbuck act as if he's in a malfunctioning spacecraft madly pushing buttons in episode 4 whenever he's stressed, is hilarious.
+Watching the astronaut Solomon Starbuck act as if he's in a malfunctioning spacecraft madly pushing buttons in episode 4 whenever he's stressed, is hilarious.
 It can also come off as hilariously ironic that he has a fear of space.
 That is, until you find out that he's suffering from extreme post-traumatic stress disorder due to almost dying in the depths of space when a terrorist sabotaged his spacecraft.
-He very, very, VERY almost didn't make it back alive, and from that day foward he developed an intense fear of space and, presumably, a habit to flashback and act like he's in that situation.
+He almost didn't make it back alive, and from that day forward he developed an intense fear of space and, presumably, a habit to flashback and act like he's in that situation.
 Although he still looks over the top while he thinks he's in space, it does make it less of a laughing moment and more of a "... you OK, dude?" moment.

 Edgeworth's phobia of earthquakes is hilarious when triggered for the first time, with Maya finding him curling on the floor of all things and definitely not coming to his senses anytime soon.
 It gets kind of sad and creepy when you find out about the circumstances that caused the phobia in the first place, as lampshaded by Phoenix.

-The arcade game Michael Jackson's Moonwalker might be weird enough, but it just gets creepier (or sillier) each year: You touch kids (in the video game sense, and they're all girls, but still... the fact they are at the height of Michael's crotch does NOT help.) to gain points and powerups (and in home version, you cannot advance unless you get ALL the kids, which could be... hiding), or touch Bubbles the Chimp to get a super cyborg transformation.
+The arcade game Michael Jackson's Moonwalker might be weird enough, but it just gets creepier (or sillier) each year: You touch kids to gain points and powerups, or touch Bubbles the Chimp to get a super cyborg transformation.
 One of the attacks is Michael grabbing his crotch.
-And then there's the dance attack: MJ does his moonwalker gig, and it wipes out all the enemies on the screen.
+And then there's the dance attack: Jackson does his moonwalker gig, and it wipes out all the enemies on the screen.
 The Angry Video Game Nerd lampshaded it during in his review of the game.

 Moe's constant sleeping in Da Capo when you get to the end of her route.
 Suddenly the Cloud Cuckoolander thing and all her sleeping are a bit less charming, aren't they?
 And the vitamins...
 She's trying to sleep as much as possible so she can see the childhood friend who died saving her.
 She stopped taking the vitamins - read: sleeping pills - when she started dating Junichi but started taking more and more after the cherry tree died and she couldn't dream anymore.
 Eventually, she tries to overdose on sleeping pills where she met her friend right as Junichi convinces her to move on with her life.
 She gets better but...
 For extra fun, remember that the tree dies in lots of routes and she doesn't have the hero around to help her....
 Yay...